Google Local Pack: A step-by-step guide to getting ranked

 Whenever you search for a local service online, Google shows a map on the organic SERP results without requiring you to click again.

-Read on to find out what the Local 3-Pack is and how to get ranked in it.
+Read on to learn more about the Local 3-Pack and how to get ranked in it.

 What is the Google Local Pack?